Raffaele Cutolo: Early years

+Cutolo was a poor student, and he was violent, inattentive, and prone to trouble.
+By the age of 12, he was already running with a gang of teenagers, committing petty thefts and extorting local shopkeepers.
+As soon as he was old enough to drive, he bought a car; not only for status, but also for the mobility it gave him during his raids.
+At 21, on February 24, 1963, he committed his first murder.
+The victim was an innocent firefighter that helped a girl Cutolo had slapped following an alleged insult.
+During the confrontation that followed, Cutolo pulled out a gun and shot the man dead.
+He was convicted and sentenced to life imprisonment, which was later reduced to 24 years on appeal.
+He was sent to Poggioreale prison in Naples.

-Cutolo had established himself as a ringleader, when Antonio Spavone, known as "'o Malommo" (The Badman), was transferred to Poggioreale prison.
-He challenged Spavone to a knife fight in the courtyard (a practice called 'o dichiaramento, the declaration), but Spavone refused.
-The challenged boss allegedly limited himself to a reply: "Today's young men want to die young by whatever means."
+Cutolo had established himself as a ringleader, when Antonio Spavone, known as "'o Malommo" ("The Badman"), was transferred to Poggioreale prison.
+He challenged Spavone to a knife fight in the courtyard (a practice called "'o dichiaramento", "the declaration"), but Spavone refused.
+The challenged boss allegedly limited himself to a reply: "Today's young men want to die young by whatever means".
 Spavone was released from prison shortly after this event.
 From his prison cell, Cutolo ordered the murder of Spavone.
 A hitman, allegedly Cutolo's friend, shot Spavone in the face from short range with a shotgun.
 Spavone survived the ambush, but the shotgun blast left considerable damage to his facial structure, which required plastic surgery.
 Spavone immediately resigned from his highly visible role as a Camorra boss.

 Cutolo was soon able to gather under him a small group of prisoners, the nucleus of which would later become the leadership of the NCO.
-They were Antonino Cuomo known as "'o Maranghiello" (The Cudgel), Pasquale Barra known as "'o Nimale" (The Animal), Giuseppe Puca known as "'o Giappone" (Japanese), Pasquale D'Amico known as "'o Cartunaro" (The Cardboard picker) and Vincenzo Casillo known as "'o Nirone" (The Big Black).
+They were Antonino Cuomo known as "'o Maranghiello" ("The Cudgel"), Pasquale Barra known as "'o Nimale" ("The Animal"), Giuseppe Puca known as "'o Giappone" ("Japanese"), Pasquale D'Amico known as "'o Cartunaro" ("The Cardboard picker") and Vincenzo Casillo known as "'o Nirone" ("The Big Black").
 After being released, they would set up criminal activities on the outside which would be directly controlled by Cutolo from within the penitentiary system.